yusufjon1997/yusufjon1997/README.md

 - I am a Frontend Developer with great knowledge in backend.
 I am very passinate about learning and implementing new technologies in my project.
 - I love Javascript and its endless libraries and frameworks.
 Now I am focusing on building Ecommerce web applications with new features

 - 🔭 I’m currently working on ...
-Eccommerce application
+Ecommerce application
 - 🌱 I’m currently learning ...
 Data structures and Algorithms
 - 👯 I’m looking to collaborate on ...
 Javascript
 - 🤔 I’m looking for help with ...